marzwick/DemoSite/site/src/inclusive.md

     > Faculty gender did not affect bias.
 Tests of simple effects (all $d < 0.33$) indicated that female faculty participants did not rate the female student as more competent [$t(62) = 0.06$, $P = 0.95$] or hireable [$t(62) = 0.41$, $P = 0.69$] than did male faculty.
 Female faculty also did not offer more mentoring [$t(62) = 0.29$, $P = 0.77$] or a higher salary [$t(61) = 1.14$, $P = 0.26$] to the female student than did their male colleagues.
 In addition, faculty participants’ scientific field, age, and tenure status had no effect (all $P > 0.53$).
 Thus, the bias appears pervasive among faculty and is not limited to a certain demographic subgroup [Moss-Racusin2012-cm](@cite).

-    `TODO alt texts`

-    `NOTE when I double checked numbers against the source paper, our image on the google slides for the last plot was incorrect`

     Image source: [Moss-Racusin2012-cm](@cite)

     ```@raw html